-Initially, small noises are heard around their farm.
-These are followed by several creepy sights: a black wolf with yellow eyes; a strange figure that is seen at night; and a silent, dark girl who continually tries to approach Bell.
-As time passes, the Poltergeist-like attacks become louder and more violent – with the unlucky Betsy as their most viciously abused victim.
+These are followed by several creepy sights: A black wolf with yellow eyes; a strange figure seen at night; a dark, silent girl.
+As time passes, the Poltergeist-like apparitions – collectively known as the Bell Witch – become louder and more violent, with the Bells’ adolescent daughter Betsy (Rachel Hurd-Wood) as their favorite victim.

-Schoolteacher Richard Powell (James D’Arcy) is called in to help, but neither his scientific knowledge nor his infatuation with the much younger Betsy can prevent the apparitions from returning and wreak even worse havoc.
-Despite repeated attempts to communicate with the ghostly presence(s), the Bells are told only that one of them will be killed.
+Handsome schoolteacher Richard Powell (James D’Arcy) is called in to help, but neither his scientific knowledge nor his infatuation with Betsy can prevent the apparitions from returning and wreak even worse havoc.

-Patriarch John Bell (Donald Sutherland) believes the ghosts are the result of a curse inflicted upon the family by a woman with whom he had had a land dispute.
-John's submissive wife, Lucy (Sissy Spacek), is also concerned for their safety, but there's little she can do.
+Ruling patriarch John Bell (Donald Sutherland) believes the ghosts are the result of a curse inflicted upon the family by a woman with whom he had had a land dispute.
+His submissive wife, Lucy (Sissy Spacek), is at a loss as to what to do.

-Eventually, little pieces start falling into place to reveal who is behind the apparitions – and why.
+Eventually, little pieces start falling into place to reveal who/what is behind the apparitions – and why.

-The final plot revelation comes too late to inject An American Haunting with the sort of psychological undercurrent that propelled to a higher cinematic realm both Jack Clayton’s The Innocents and Robert Wise’s The Haunting.
+Unfortunately, this final revelation comes too late – and feels a tad too lazy – to inject An American Haunting with the sort of psychological undercurrent that propelled to a higher cinematic realm Jack Clayton’s The Innocents and Robert Wise’s The Haunting.

 Cast: Donald Sutherland.
 Sissy Spacek.
 James D’Arcy.
 Rachel Hurd-Wood.
 Matthew Marsh.
 Thom Fell.
 Zoe Thorne.